 The common treatments are about adjustment of sleep behavior.

 When sleep disorder symptoms last longer than three months, that should be addressed and consult with your doctors or sleep disorder specialists as soon as possible.

-Insomnia treatment techniques can be slightly different in each clinic and sleep centers.
+Insomnia treatment techniques can be slightly different in each clinic and sleep center.
 The most common treatment activities include,

 Cognitive Behavioral Therapy

 Cognitive-behavioral therapy (CBT) is a psycho-social short-term treatment that focuses on mental health improvement, the relationship between thoughts, beliefs, and feelings, and behaviors that follow.
 CBT strategies lead people to learn their perceptions influence how they respond to specific situations.
 Originally, it was designed to treat depression, but its use has been expanded to include treatment of a number of mental health conditions, including anxiety.

 The therapist’s role is to assist the client in finding and practicing effective strategies to address the identified goals and decrease symptoms of the disorder.

 Though medication is not the best option, doctors and Sleep Specialists may have a judgment to prescribe medications for helping sleep and stay asleep, for example (R),

 Non-prescription sleep medications are not for regular use.
 That may have a side effect of dizziness and day time sleepiness.
 It is recommended to consult doctors or Sleep Specialists for the use.